DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

   * branchRef `string`: The artifact source's branch reference.
   * displayName `string`: The artifact source's display name.
   * folderPath `string`: The folder containing artifacts.
-  * provisioningState `string`: The provisioning status of the resource.
   * securityToken `string`: The security token to authenticate to the artifact source.
   * sourceType `string` (values: VsoGit, GitHub): The artifact source's type.
   * status `string` (values: Enabled, Disabled): Indicates if the artifact source is enabled (values: Enabled, Disabled).
-  * uniqueIdentifier `string`: The unique immutable identifier of a resource (Guid).
   * uri `string`: The artifact source's URI.

 ### AttachDiskProperties